-A2D DE BF6 K
+A2D DE BF6K

-j.
-EEEEEEEE "Error".

-(1) To correct errors, a succession of eight or more E's is transmitted and means, "An error in transmission has just been made."
-(The phrase "eight or more E's" is intended to facilitate operations and shall not be construed as permitting transmission of an excessive number of E's.)
-In correcting errors in the heading, the error sign will be followed by the last prosign or operating signal correctly sent.
-Within the text the error sign will be followed by the last word or group correctly sent.
+- j.
+EEEEEEEE "Error". - (1) To correct errors, a succession of eight or more E's is transmitted and means, "An error in transmission has just been made". (the phrase "eight or more E's" is intended to facilitate operations and shall not be construed as permitting transmission of an excessive number of E's).
+In correcting errors, the error sign will be followed by the last word or group correctly sent, regardless if in the heading or text.
 The operator then continues with the correct version.